Home / European Travel Guides / Gozo Day Trip Guide: Ferries, Tours & Things to See

 If you are planning a trip to Malta, start with our Malta travel guide, which covers transport, attractions, where to stay and essential travel tips for visiting the islands.

-If you want to explore the islands by boat, read our Malta cruises and Blue Lagoon guide, which covers Comino boat trips, Gozo boat tours and harbour cruises.
+If you want to explore the islands by boat, read our Malta Cruise Overview Guide or Blue Lagoon & Comino Island Cruise guide, which covers Comino boat trips, Gozo boat tours and harbour cruises.

 If you want an easy way to see Gozo’s main attractions, read our Gozo hop on hop off bus guide.